dshreyash-108/Learn-Java/Basics/Basics.md

 ### 4. **Object-Oriented Programming (OOP) Concepts**

-Java is a fully object-oriented programming language.
+Java is a not fully object-oriented programming language.
 Key OOP concepts include:

 - **Classes and Objects**: Classes define objects.
 Objects are instances of classes.